 What is Stone Masonry?

-Stone Masonry is the shaping of stones into even shapes that can then, with the help of mortar, be combined to form walls, install fences, and other structures.
+Stone Masonry is the shaping of stones into even shapes that can then, with the help of mortar, be combined to form walls, install fences, chimneys, and other structures.
 These techniques have been used throughout history and can still be seen in residences new and old, and of course the great castles and cathedrals of history.
 Even the famous Taj Mahal is a work of stone masonry.

 Long ago stone masonry was always done with natural stone found in the wild and quarried, like marble, granite, and limestone, but now stone masonry can also be done with manufactured stone.
 Manufactured stone is generally constructed from concrete, marble chips, or other existing masonry materials.